 As winter approaches, the DC Snow Team will likely be called upon to clear our city's streets.
 When this happens, our leaf collection trucks must stop collecting leaves to be outfitted with snow plows and salt spreaders.
 Once the weather improves, the trucks are cleaned and outfitted to resume leaf operations.
 This process can take several days.
 Further delays can also be expected when leaves are wet or frozen, as such conditions hamper our equipment's ability fo function properly.
 We appreciate residents' patience and understanding throughout the season.

-Holiday trees and greenery will be collected between January 13 and February 2.
-Residents in DPW-serviced households should place their trees and greenery where their trash and recycling are normally collected.
-Collections will take place on residents’ regularly scheduled recycling days during this period.
+Holiday trees and greenery will be collected between January 14 and February 2.
+Residents in DPW-serviced households should place their trees and greenery where their trash and recyclables are normally collected.
 Trees and greenery collected during these three weeks (and those brought to the Fort Totten and Benning Road transfer stations) will be composted and made available to residents for free.
-Trees and greenery collected after February 2 will be collected with the trash as space permits in the truck.
-Please remove ornaments, tinsel and other decorations and put the tree(s) and greenery where your trash and recycling are collected.
+Please remove all ornaments and lights; do not put trees and greenery in a bag.
+After February 2, place holiday trees and greenery where your trash is collected.
+They will be picked up with your trash as space in our trucks permits.
+Unfortunately, trees and greenery collected after February 2 will not be composted.

-As a reminder, apartment buildings with four or more units are required to provide their tenants with solid waste collections, including holiday trees.
+As a reminder, apartment and condominium buildings with four or more units are required to provide their tenants with solid waste collections (this includes leaves and holiday trees/greenery).

 How You Can Help

-- Rake leaves into the treebox space the Sunday before your street’s collection weeks.
+- Rake leaves into your treebox space the Sunday before your scheduled collection week.

 - Please – leaves only!
 Tree limbs, bricks, dirt, rocks, etc., will damage the equipment and delay collections.

-- Prevent fires, parking problems and possible flooding by placing leaves in the treebox space, not in the street.
-When it rains, leaves will block the storm drain and cause flooding.
+- Prevent fires, parking problems and flooding by placing leaves in the treebox space, not in the street.
+When it rains, leaves will clog storm drains causing flooding and polluting our waterways.